darklang/toc/README.md

 - creates a table of contents for your repo in `TOC.md`
 - new contributors can read this to get a sense of what's going on
 - descriptions are created using the first comment in each file (or `README.md` for directories)
-- TOC tells you when files are missing description
+- `toc` tells you when files are missing description

 # Installation